Friday School

 with the fire of thousand suns

-strikes the earth and makes it tremble,
+strikes the Earth and makes it tremble,

 and each human being runs.